PlutoLang/plutolang.github.io/docs/Runtime Environment/CaT.md

 --> }
 ```

-With the default "full" representation, the retuned table has an `__index` metamethod for ease of use:
+With the default "full" representation, the returned table has an `__index` metamethod for ease of use:

 ```pluto
 print(data.List.value) --> With Value